DIY Pressed & Framed Flowers

 Step 2: Bring em home and clip away any excess leaves, stems, or buds.
 I placed them in the frame and cut away any bits that wouldn't fit and also took away some leaves and buds off the alstroemeria, to make it easier to press and to get the look I was after.

 Step 3: You have two options on how to dry them out.
-You can place the flowers between paper towels and press them between heavy books for a few weeks to let them dry out or, if like me, you lack the patience that requires, you can iron out the access water following the directions in step 4.
+You can place the flowers between paper towels and press them between heavy books for a few weeks to let them dry out or, if like me, you lack the patience that requires, you can iron out the excess water following the directions in step 4.

 - Set the iron to a low heat setting.
 Make sure there is absolutely no water in the iron.